kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 whether that is a local encryption key, or an authentication token that allows the API server to call KMS.

 Even when you rely on a provider to manage the use and lifecycle of the main encryption key (or keys), you are still responsible for making sure that access controls and other security measures for the managed encryption service are appropriate for your security needs.

 ## Encrypt your data {#encrypting-your-data}

-### Generate the encryption key {#generate-key-no-kms}

 The following steps assume that you are not using KMS, and therefore the steps also assume that you need to generate an encryption key.
 If you already have an encryption key,